tomcam/m/docs/internals.md

 * `/cmd/mb` CLI app to compile projects in bulk
 * `/cmd/web` Web app to create pages interactively

+## Code reminders
+* Base name of theme is in app.Page.Theme.Name
+* Publish means copying from somewhere such as the source Markdown file or a theme in .mb/themes to the generated project directory, where everything is expected to have read permissions to the world upon publication

 ## Creating a project

 * A Metabuzz website consists of at least one Markdown source